open-telemetry/opentelemetry-collector-contrib/receiver/googlecloudmonitoringreceiver/README.md

 - `initial_delay` (default = `1s`): defines how long this receiver waits before starting.
 - `timeout`: (default = `1m`) The timeout of running commands against the GCP Monitoring REST API.
 - `project_id` (Required): The GCP project ID.
-- `services` (Required): A list of services to monitor.
+- `metrics_list` (Required): A list of services metrics to monitor.

-Each service can have the following configuration:
+Each single metric can have the following configuration:

 - `metric_name` (Required): The specific metric name to collect.
 - `delay` (Optional): The delay before starting the collection of metrics for this service.
 Default is 0s.